mandober/enwars/README.md

 > Attributes: readonly

 ## BASH_ALIASES
-An associative array variable whose members correspond to the internal list of aliases as maintained by the alias builtin.
-Elements added to this array appear in the alias list; however, unsetting array elements currently does not cause aliases to be removed from the alias list.
-If unset, it loses its special properties, even if it is subsequently reset.
+An associative array whose members correspond to the internal list of aliases as maintained by the alias builtin.
+Elements added to this array will appear in the alias list; however, unsetting elements does not cause aliases to be removed.
 > Shell: bash
 > Type: associative array
 > Attributes: special
+> Example: `BASH_ALIASES=([pp]="echo ${PATH//:/$'\f\r'}")`

 ## BASH_ARGC
-An array variable whose values are the number of parameters in each frame of the current bash execution call stack.
+An array whose values are the number of parameters in each frame of the current bash execution call stack.
 The number of parameters to the current subroutine (shell function or script executed with `source`) is at the top of the stack.
 When a subroutine is executed, the number of parameters passed is pushed onto BASH_ARGC.
-The shell sets BASH_ARGC only when in extended debugging mode, `shopt -s extdebug`.
+The shell sets BASH_ARGC only when in extended debugging mode.
 > Shell: bash
 > Type: indexed array
-> Attributes: debug
+> Context: debugging

 ## BASH_ARGV
-An array variable containing all of the parameters in the current bash execution call stack.
+An array containing all of the parameters in the current bash execution call stack.
 The final parameter of the last subroutine call is at the top of the stack; the first parameter of the initial call is at the bottom.
 When a subroutine is executed, the parameters supplied are pushed onto BASH_ARGV.
-The shell sets BASH_ARGV only when in extended debugging mode, `shopt -s extdebug`.
+The shell sets BASH_ARGV only when in extended debugging mode.
 > Shell: bash
 > Type: indexed array
-> Attributes: debug
+> Context: debugging

 ## BASH_CMDS
 An associative array variable whose members correspond to the internal hash table of commands as maintained by the `hash` builtin.
 Elements added to this array appear in the hash table; however, unsetting array elements currently does not cause command names to be removed from the hash table.
-If unset, it loses its special properties, even if it is subsequently reset.
 > Shell: bash
 > Type: associative array
 > Attributes: special

 ## BASH_COMMAND
 The command currently being executed or about to be executed, unless the shell is executing a command as the result of a trap, in which case it is the command executing at the time of the trap.
+> Shell: bash
+> Context: debugging

 ## BASH_COMPAT
 The value is used to set the shell’s compatibility level.
-See The Shopt Builtin, for a description of the various compatibility levels and their effects.
-The value may be a decimal number (e.g., 4.2) or an integer (e.g., 42) corresponding to the desired compatibility level.
-If BASH_COMPAT is unset or set to the empty string, the compatibility level is set to the default for the current version.
-If BASH_COMPAT is set to a value that is not one of the valid compatibility levels, the shell prints an error message and sets the compatibility level to the default for the current version.
-The valid compatibility levels correspond to the compatibility options accepted by the `shopt` builtin (for example, compat42 means that 4.2 and 42 are valid values).
-The current version is also a valid value.
+The value may be a decimal number (4.2) or an integer (42) corresponding to the desired compatibility level.
+If unset or set to null string, the compatibility level is set to current version.
+If set to invalid string, the shell prints an error and sets the compatibility level to current version.
+Accepted values: 31, 32, 40, 41, 42, 43, 44
+> Shell: bash
+> Context: compatibility

 ## BASH_ENV
-If this variable is set when Bash is invoked to execute a shell script, its value is expanded and used as the name of a startup file to read before executing the script.
+If set, its value (subject to parameter expansion, command substitution, and arithmetic expansion) is interpreted as a filename to a file that will be sourced in the same environment as the script about to be executed.
+BASH_ENV has to be exported and resultant filename has to be absolute.
+> Shell: bash
-> filename, bash, bash hook
+> Context: hook
+> Example: `export BASH_ENV=$HOME/pre-script-hook`

 ## BASH_EXECUTION_STRING
 The command argument to the -c invocation option.
+> Shell: bash

 ## BASH_LINENO
 An array variable whose members are the line numbers in source files where each corresponding member of FUNCNAME was invoked. ${BASH_LINENO[$i]} is the line number in the source file (${BASH_SOURCE[$i+1]}) where ${FUNCNAME[$i]} was called (or ${BASH_LINENO[$i-1]} if referenced within another shell function).
 Use LINENO to obtain the current line number.
+> Shell: bash
+> Context: debugging

 ## BASH_LOADABLES_PATH
 A colon-separated list of directories in which the shell looks for dynamically loadable builtins specified by the enable command.
+> Shell: bash

 ## BASH_REMATCH
 An array variable whose members are assigned by the ‘=~’ binary operator to the [[ conditional command.
 The element with index 0 is the portion of the string matching the entire regular expression.
 The element with index n is the portion of the string matching the nth parenthesized subexpression.
 This variable is READ-ONLY.
+> Shell: bash

 ## BASH_SOURCE
 An array variable whose members are the source filenames where the corresponding shell function names in the FUNCNAME array variable are defined.
 The shell function ${FUNCNAME[$i]} is defined in the file ${BASH\_SOURCE[$i]} and called from ${BASH_SOURCE[$i+1]}
+> Shell: bash

 ## BASH_SUBSHELL
 Incremented by one within each subshell or subshell environment when the shell begins executing in that environment.
 The initial value is 0.
+> Shell: bash

 ## BASH_VERSINFO
 A readonly array variable (see Arrays) whose members hold version information for this instance of Bash.
 The values assigned to the array members are as follows:
+> Shell: bash

 ## BASH_VERSINFO
 BASH_VERSINFO[0] - The major version number (the release).